jaaclaine/100-days-of-code/README.md

 ###### DAY 042
 - FINISHED BUTTON PARTY I AM SO HAPPY :dancer:
 ###### DAY 043
-- Codefight
+- Codefights
-- Just a bit of react II
+- Read more about programming logic
 ###### DAY 044
 - Started the portfolio
-- Search for a good project to do with React
+- I am searching fot a good project that I can use React
 ###### DAY 045
-- Just made a few things on my portfolio
+- Upload my portfolio :heart:
+###### DAY 046
-- Search how to make an twitter bot
+- Search about how to make a twitter bot
+- Read about good practices with Javascript and React